 No Cover Image

-Conference Paper/Proceeding/Abstract 63 views
+Conference Paper/Proceeding/Abstract 741 views 298 downloads

-Exploring the Impact of Temperature on Large Language Models: A Case Study for Classification Task based on Word Sense Disambiguation
+Exploring the Impact of Temperature on Large Language Models: A Case Study for Classification Task Based on Word Sense Disambiguation

 Deshan Sumanathilaka Orcid Logo, Nicholas Micallef Orcid Logo, Julian Hough Orcid Logo

-The 7th International Conference on Natural Language Processing (ICNLP 2025)
+2025 7th International Conference on Natural Language Processing (ICNLP), Pages: 178 - 182

 Swansea University Authors: Deshan Sumanathilaka Orcid Logo, Nicholas Micallef Orcid Logo, Julian Hough Orcid Logo